 - Prepare: Spend more time practicing what you’ve learned to gain comfort and familiarity with those skills.

 - Train: Apply to training programs that can lead you to a new career.

 You can also learn where to get low-cost or free internet access and support services.

-Career Discovery NYC is currently available for tech careers.
-Careers in healthcare, industrial and manufacturing, and media will be added in the fall.
+Career Discovery NYC currently includes careers in tech, healthcare, industrial and manufacturing, and media.

 Resources for Veterans

 If you’re a Veteran looking for a job in New York City, visit Empire Vets to find featured job postings.
 The site can also help you find jobs based on your military rank and experience.